The numbers are changing fast. This tracker shows you what’s happening right now. Stay ahead of the curve.

 What is Women-Owned Business Growth Tracker: Female Entrepreneurship Trends (2017-2022)?

-Women-Owned Business Growth Tracker: Female Entrepreneurship Trends (2017-2022) is a comprehensive analysis of economic data from the Bureau of Economic Analysis.
+Women-Owned Business Growth Tracker: Female Entrepreneurship Trends (2017-2022) is a Census Annual Business Survey (ABS) analysis of women-owned business patterns.

 This page provides data-driven insights on women-owned business growth, female entrepreneurship trends, gender business trends..